Fluctuation-dominated phase ordering in the one dimensional Truncated Inverse Distance Square Ising (TIDSI) model: Results

 \subsubsection{Aging auto-correlation function}

 We also studied dynamical properties via the two-point aging auto-correlation function, defined as

+where $t$ is the time difference and $t_w$ is the waiting time after the quench from the high-temperature phase.
 There is no time-translational invariance during aging, and $G(t, t_w)$ depends on both $t$ and $t_w$.
 We know from the coarsening studies of systems around ordinary critical points that $G(t,t_w)$ is a function of $t_w/t$ when $1 << (t_w, t) << L^z$ \cite{Bray1994}.
 When $t >> t_w$, this function has a power law decay,

 In the other limit, when $t_w >> t$, the function has a cusp like form given by,

 where $\gamma$ and $\beta$ are two exponents, $m^2 = 1$ for our system, and $b_1$ is a constant.